 |More on this, see When Is the Best Time to Travel to Vietnam and Cambodia|

-For first-timers, or limited time budget travelers, a 9-day Vietnam and Cambodia tour would be a fantastic experience.
-Within only 9 days, visitors still can enjoy activities city tour, river cruise, floating market visiting, watching sunrise at Angkor Wat…
+For first-timers, or limited time budget travelers, a 9-day Vietnam and Cambodia tour or 10 days Vietnam Cambodia Tour would be a fantastic experience.
+Visitors still can enjoy activities such as: city tour, river cruise, floating market visiting, watching sunrise at Angkor Wat…

 Citizens who are not on the visa waiver list, can apply for an E-visa, VOA (Visa on Arrival) or a regular visa at a Vietnamese embassy.